IFSA-Prague/travelog/README.md

 ### Architecture
+#### Design
+1. Figma
+  - We use Figma to design this web app because it allows for real-time collaboration among team members, and has an intuitive interface that allows us to create the UI we want.
+Some of the team members also had prior experience with Figma.

+#### Frontend
-Frontend: React.js
+1. React.js
   - Component-based UI for dynamic features like interactive maps, itineraries, and user feeds.
   - React Router for handling navigation between pages (Home, Search, Map, My Log, Profile).
   - State management tools like Redux for managing complex application states, such as user data and trip logs.
+  - Some of the team members had prior experience with React and there are many resources for the framework to learn and develop with.

+2. Map Integration
+  - Integrate Google Maps API to display interactive maps.

+#### Backend
-Backend: Flask
+1. Flask
   - Easy implementation for RESTful API
   - Flask works well with PostgreSQL (structured data like user profiles)